 You: Great!
 Now that you have the basic sentence, it’s easy to make simple improvements.
 For example, tell me about his beak.

-Son: It’s black and it’s made of vinyl.
+Son: Well, it’s black.
+And it’s made of vinyl.

-You: How can you incorporate that information into your sentence?
+You: How can you include that information in your sentence?
+His shiny black eyes sparkle on each side of ____________.

 Son: His shiny black eyes sparkle on each side of his black vinyl beak.